Microservices-for-Small-Computer-School/.github/profile/README.md

 > 1. .SqlProj | Azure SQL | VS Code | Azure Data Studio | VS 2022
 > 1. Moving Logic into different Libraries, Local Web API with Sql Azure, Deploy,
 > 1. Get By Id, Add Course, Update, and Delete Deploy it to Azure, and test with Postman
-> 1. GitHub Actions to push .SqlProj into Sql Azure, and Minimal Api into App Service
+> 1. Just Enough ARM.
+Creating Sql Azure Database, and Web App using ARM Templates and PowerShell, Azure CLI
 > 1. Blazor Admin App in Azure -> CRUD Operations | Angular 15 Client app in Azure -> Only Get All Courses

 ### Course **3** - May 2023 - Dapper and EF Core with Polyglot database Crash Course